hashicorp/terraform-plugin-framework/docs/design/validation.md

 type ValidationFunc func(context.Context, ValidationRequest, *ValidationResponse)
 ```

-To support passing through the provider instance to the function, the parameters would also need to include a `tfsdk.Provider` interface type:
+To support passing through the provider instance to the function, the framework would either need to include a `tfsdk.Provider` field in the request type or as a separate parameter:

 ```go
 type ValidationFunc func(context.Context, provider tfsdk.Provider, ValidationRequest, *ValidationResponse)
 ```

+For one-off implementations, the functionality can be written inline without creating an additional type.
 The main drawback of this approach is that it does not allow for documentation hooks.
 This also drifts from other design decisions of the framework without providing much benefit for the differing implementation.

 #### Interfaces